Lab Updates:

 24th of January 2026: Bare metal: Transitioning to Proxmox & Linux CLI

 I picked up the workstation from the seller, I then decided to install Proxmox VE onto the workstation, this SFF workstation became the main node.
-I went and installed Ubuntu server straight on the device, being familiar with windows command line is one story but being familiar with a linux distro's command line was another thing.
-As I'm more of a GUI admin I installed portainer straight after and the two things I did was setup a Minecraft Java server and Pi-hole DNS server.
-At first Pi-hole didn't work and I needed to keep researching on how to correctly configure it, but the minecraft server was working correctly within my local IP as it wasn't port-forwarded yet.
+I went and installed Ubuntu server as a VM within the Proxmox VE environment, being familiar with windows command line is one story but being familiar with a linux distro's command line was another thing.
+As I'm more of a GUI admin I installed Portainer straight after and the two things I did was setup a Minecraft Java server and Pi-hole DNS server.
+At first Pi-hole didn't work and I needed to keep researching on how to correctly configure it, but the Minecraft server was working correctly within my local IP as it wasn't port-forwarded yet.

 25th of January 2026:

-The day I finally figured out how to get Pi-hole working correctly on my network, the issues that made Pi-hole not run the day prior was not having the correct directories, so it was back to SSH into my ubuntu command line and using the simple mkdir command to create these directories and then like magic it worked.
+The day I finally figured out how to get Pi-hole working correctly on my network, the issues that made Pi-hole not run the day prior were because it didn't have the correct directories, so it was back to SSH into my Ubuntu server's command line and using the simple mkdir command to create these directories and then like magic it worked.
 I also figured out how to port forward my Minecraft server, the way I did this was very simple.
-I created a DDNS through the TP-Link deco app and named it specifically to be lozmcservers.tplinkdns.com I didn't like the naming scheme much so I decided to buy a domain off cloudflare and CNAME the DDNS so I could have a custom domain.
+I created a DDNS through the TP-Link deco app and named it specifically to be lozmcservers.tplinkdns.com I didn't like the naming scheme so I decided to purchase a domain off Cloudflare and CNAME the DDNS so I could have a custom domain.

 27th of January 2026: